High Altitude Balloons

 Read more

-The Richardson Area Balloonatics will be launching a high-altitude weather balloon this coming Saturday, weather and upper atmosphere conditions permitting.
-The launch will be from Aubrey (details below), just north of the DFW metroplex, but near apogee at ~100,000ft we expect coverage to include most of Texas and Oklahoma, with some Arkansas and Louisiana coverage…
+The Richardson Area Balloonatics will be planning to launch a high-altitude weather balloon on Saturday May 31, weather and upper atmosphere conditions permitting.
+The launch will be from Gainesville (details below), just north of the DFW metroplex, but near apogee at ~100,000ft we expect coverage to include most of Texas and Oklahoma, with some Arkansas…

 Read more